readytotest/playwright-allure-report/README.md

 ## ⚠️ Known Issue with History Links

 Allure's history links use relative paths (like `#testresult/abcd123`).
-When hosted in a subdirectory (like `https://yourusername.github.io/playwright-allure-report/`), those links incorrectly point to the root of the domain.
-So instead of getting the test result, you just see your website.
+If you're hosting the report in a subdirectory (like `https://yourusername.github.io/playwright-allure-report/`), those links break and take you to the root of your main site instead of the test result.

-You'd expect a 404, but since the link uses a `#`, the browser doesn't request a new page.
-It treats it like an anchor on the homepage, and since that anchor doesn't exist, nothing happens.
-It just sits there showing the root page.
+You'd expect a 404, but that's not what happens.
+Since it's a hash (`#`), the browser doesn't actually try to go to an unknown directory.
+It treats it like an `id` (jump link), so it just goes to your homepage.

+This only bites you if you're hosting your personal website on your main user repo and trying to serve something like an Allure report from a different repo in a subdirectory.
+Here's a quick rundown of how GitHub Pages works:

+- **User or Organization Site**: This is a site served from a repo named `username.github.io` (e.g., `https://username.github.io`).
+Usually for personal or org websites.
+- **Project Site**: This is anything else.
+The URL includes the repo name as a subdirectory (e.g., `https://username.github.io/project-name/`).

+If you're in the second setup, where your main site lives in `username.github.io` and your report is in a separate project repo, then Allure's history links will break because they assume everything's served from root.

 #### Why a Subdirectory?